 Our highly-trained staff has over 20 years of combined experience in the mental health field to help guide you through your counseling experience.
 Our goal is to deliver excellent service by providing a safe environment along with the support you need.
 We believe everyone possesses the strength to work through or cope with the challenges they are facing.

 Jake Schaefer LMHC

 Jake has worked with a wide range of mental health concerns at various locations including the University of Iowa Hospitals and Clinic's department of Pediatric Oncology, Allen Hospital's Emergency Mental Health Unit, Grinnell College and the Woodward Academy for at risk teens.
-He has been in a private mental health practice for several years and is currently serving as an adjunct professor at UNI, and has provided outreach services to employees and community members through churches, businesses and organizations in the local community.
+He has been in a private mental health practice for several years, has served as an adjunct professor at UNI, and has provided outreach services to employees and community members through churches, businesses and organizations in the local community.

 Jake strives to provide a safe space for clients from all backgrounds, ethnicities, and orientations.
 He works with his client to help them reach their goal of improving their overall quality of life.